skrishna25/Essential-Tools-to-Win-Magic-CTF/README.md

 ---

 ### Step 6: Leave nothing... or leave everything
-If you must leave, take a souvenir.
+**Hint:** If you must leave, take a souvenir.
 Just don’t leave a trace.

 **MITRE ATT&CK:**
 T1537 – Transfer Data to Cloud Account